Araxeus/PNG-Upscale/README.md

 - Disadvantage: It is slower than ESPCN and FSRCNN, and the accuracy is worse than EDSR.
 - Speed: < 0.1 sec for every scaling factor on 256x256 images on an Intel i7-9700K CPU.
 - Original paper: [Deep laplacian pyramid networks for fast and accurate super-resolution](https://arxiv.org/pdf/1707.02921.pdf) [4]

+> Trained models can be downloaded from [here](https://github.com/fannymonori/TF-LapSRN/tree/master/export).

+ ---

 ### Benchmarks